-There is a course mailing list; you can send mail to the list by sending email to cs595-f10@mailer.iit.edu.
-Please send email to iraicu@cs.iit.edu to sign up for this mailing list.
+There is a course mailing list; you can send mail to the list by sending email to cs595-f11@datasys.cs.iit.edu.
+The email you have on BlackBoard has already been added to the mailing list.
+You can remove this email and/or add other emails by visiting http://datasys.cs.iit.edu/mailman/listinfo/cs595-f11.